goncalo-oliveira/channels/README.md

 The library also provides a TCP/UDP client that can be used to connect to a server.
 This client automatically connects to the server and creates a channel instance when the connection is established.
 Connection drops are automatically handled and the client will attempt to reconnect.

-Clients use the same channel configuration as the listeners, so before we can create an instance of the client, we need to configure it first.
+Clients use the same channel configuration as the listeners, but they require additional configuration.

 ```csharp
 IServiceCollection services = ...;